 - In the spaces provided, list all prerequisite, corequisite, pre- or corequisite, and mutually exclusive courses, including all applicable previous courses numbers (including previous Aurora and IMS course numbers).
 Be sure to include equivalent Université de Saint Boniface course numbers. - Where it is necessary to list several courses, use "and" or "or" statements and make use of [square brackets] to separate lists where these would provide clarity.
-See examples provided in Appendix II. - Indicate where a minimum letter grade, other than a "C" grade, is required for a prerequisite course, examination, or equivalency test.
+See examples of course descriptions provided beginning on page 14. - Indicate where a minimum letter grade, other than a "C" grade, is required for a prerequisite course, examination, or equivalency test.
 Indicate where concurrency is allowed.